-Studies on stress, the need for a work-life balance and changing attitudes towards work have taken us far away from the rigid, traditional workplace.
+Studies on stress, the need for a work-life balance and changing attitudes towards modern office layouts have taken us far away from the rigid, traditional workplace.

-In 2019 office workers demand more freedom in the general office layout.
+In 2020 office workers demand more freedom.
 In fact, a survey involving global office workers showed that about 70 percent of them spend at least one day a week working remotely.

-Both millennials and Gen Z-ers prefer to work in more open spaces, as long as they are also provided quiet places for when they want to work without distractions.
+Both millennials and Gen Z-ers prefer to work in more open spaces, as long as they are also provided quiet zones for when they want to work without distractions.